survivejs/webpack-book/manuscript/building/03_code_splitting.md

 ## Setting Up Code Splitting

 To demonstrate the idea of code splitting, you can use dynamic `import`.
-Both ESLint and Babel setup of our project needs additions to make the syntax work.
+Both ESLint and Babel setup of the project needs additions to make the syntax work.

 ### Configuring ESLint